 Seek The Peak and the Podium

 Decided to try a something different this year and a good friend suggested I try this race as she knows how much I love the Grind.
 Yes, this race has the Grind incorporated – sounds like fun to me so why not.
-I have been struggling with a knee injury and so had being doing less road running and a little more trail running and the Grouse Grind a couple of times a week since it opened in May.
+I have been struggling with a knee injury and so had been doing less road running and a little more trail running and the Grouse Grind a couple of times a week since it opened in May.

 However, it wasn’t until about 6 weeks ago that I actually ran on the North Shore trails.
-A fellow runner, who is now an awesome trail runner had listed all of the reasons she didn’t start trail running – all of my reasons too, but as she put it, what is the worst that can happen – you fall (you get up), you get lost (you find your way), you get injured (well, that happens anyways).
+A fellow runner, who is now an awesome trail runner had listed all of the reasons she didn’t start trail running – all of my reasons too, but as she put it, what is the worst that can happen – you fall (you get up), you get lost (you find your way), you get injured (well, that happens anyway).
 So thanks, Alex for making me get out there.

-Then there is my friend, Mary who also started trail running at the start of the year and is doing amazingly well – she is an amazing road runner and I predict wil become an awesome trail runner once she gets faster on the downhills.
+Then there is my friend, Mary who also started trail running at the start of the year and is doing amazingly well – she is an amazing road runner and I predict will become an awesome trail runner once she gets faster on the downhills.
 As soon as I informed her of my decision to start trail running more and how much I liked it she soon had me signed up for Knee Knacker and Squamish 5o training runs – why not.
-She, incidentally was the one who suggested I might like this race!
+She incidentally was the one who suggested I might like this race!

-The the lovely mile long slog of Nancy Green Way to the base of Grouse.
+Then, the lovely mile-long slog of Nancy Green Way to the base of Grouse.
 So, plodding away up Nancy Green Way, all I can think is, I can’t wait to get to the base of the Grind so that I can hike and sure enough it’s not long before I am there.
 There were loads of spectators here which was great.
 Of course half way up the Grind I am thinking, I can’t wait to get to the top so I can start running again.
 I honestly felt like my time going up the Grind was pretty slow, but no, it was a very respectable 41.20 – I am not much faster than this on a solo grind!

-Top of the Grind and very wobbly legs for a few seconds before of running but not for long as we were then heading upto the peak and back to hiking!
+Top of the Grind and very wobbly legs for a few seconds before of running but not for long as we were then heading up to the peak and back to hiking!
 Who knew the peak portion was so tough!
 I glanced behind me at this point to see Mary who is a pretty amazing uphill runner.
 No time for slacking now as I knew I was in 3rd place.
-Made it to the peak to turn around and run as fast as I dared down the very loose gravelly path.
+Made it to the peak to turn around and run as fast as I darted down the very loose gravelly path.
 I didn’t look back once but just ran as hard as I could.
 Crossing the line I turned to see Mary just behind me (4 seconds to be precise).
 But I had hung on for just long enough.

 I was totally delighted as well as surprised to finish in 3rd place.
-And for the most part I had really enjoyed it
+And for the most part, I had really enjoyed it

 Thanks to my all of my friends – new and old, for running with me, teaching me new trails, supporting and spectating – you are all amazing!
 Well done to Mary (left )and Alex (middle) who finished 4th and 5th.
-They are both more than capable of kicking my butt in any race but today, for whatever reasons they didn’t – thanks Girls!
+They are both more than capable of kicking my butt in any race but today, for whatever reasons they didn’t – thanks, Girls!

-Thanks as always to Kintec, sundog and asics.
+Thanks as always to Kintec, Sundog and Asics.